 This course examines the history and changing nature of worship in the Christian community with particular focus on the American Christian community.
 Visiting various worship experiences off campus is required.
 Pre-requisite: REL 102.
+Offered as needed.

 REL 351 - Principles of Christian Education